danielaparker/jsoncons/doc/ref/jsonschema/jsonschema.md

 ### Custom error messages (since 1.2.0)

-jsoncons supports an `errorMessage` keyword that allows schema authors to provide custom error messages.
-See [custom error message](./custom-error-message) for how to enable this feature.
+jsoncons optionally allows schema authors to provide custom error messages via an `errorMessage` keyword.
+See [custom error message](./custom-error-message.md) for how to enable this feature.

 ### Examples